utsav0/daily-dev-tips/src/pages/posts/git-basics-branches-and-strategies.md

   - git
 ---

 Branches are an essential part of using Git.
-You can view a branch as separate versions of your project.
+You can view a branch as a separate version of your project.

 Generally speaking, it's a good thing always to have these two branches in place: